 - Round table workshops focusing of citizen knowledge to empower local people to fully participate in the design process

-As part of the “People and Places – Make Leith Better” project, Leith Creative will be working with the following partners to engage with local Leith communities over a variety of events and activities taking place throughout June-August 2017, culminating in a 2-day charrette event at the Kirkgate Community Centre:
+As part of the “People and Places – Make Leith Better” project, Leith Creative worked with the following partners to engage with local Leith communities over a variety of events and activities that took place throughout June-August 2017, culminating in a 2-day community conference at the Kirkgate Community Centre: